DucAnhNTT/hadoop-cluster-docker/README.md

 # Docker multi-container environment with Hadoop, Spark and Hive, Airflow

 This is a Docker multi-container environment with Hadoop (HDFS), Spark and Hive, Airflow, Superset.
-This is a repository i'm currently working on and updating from Marcel Jan repo
+This is a repository i'm currently working on and upgrading from Marcel Jan repo.

 There two things to concern is that Hive server doesn't start automatically.
 To be added when I understand how to do that in docker-compose.
-And I'm trying to update Hive to new version and the components in this 'docker-compose' file too.
+And I'm trying to update Hive to new version and the components in the 'docker-compose' file too.
 But overall this project run smoothly.

 ## Quick Start